 Korean Citron Tea known as Yuja cha in Korean, is called Yuzu Cha in Japanese.
 It is a very popular tea drink in Japan.
 I am one of those who love Yuzu fruit and lucky enough to now be able to get FRESH Yuzu in Queensland!
 So I am updating my recipe on how to make this traditional Korean tea.

-Yuzu is Japanese citrus which is something like between lemon and mandarin.
-It is not consumed as fresh fruit, but used in Japanese cooking a lot, Yuzu ponzu, Yuzu kosho, and in Japanese sweets like Yuzu monaka.
-Yuzu is my favourite flavour of any citrus fruit.
+Yuzu is a Japanese citrus which is like something between a lemon and mandarin.
+It is not usually consumed as fresh fruit, but instead is frequently used in Japanese cooking.
+Dishes like Yuzu ponzu, Yuzu kosho, and in Japanese sweets like Yuzu monaka.
+Yuzu is by far my favourite flavour of any citrus fruit.

-- 300 g Yuzu
+- 300 g Yuzu *1